-H. Suspension from the College
+- Suspension from the College

-1. Partial Suspension
+- Partial Suspension

 Under partial suspension, a student may attend classes only.
-Any other presence by the student on campus will require an appointment and prior permission from the Office of the Vice President for Student Affairs and Dean of Students.
+Any other presence by the student on campus will require an appointment and prior permission from the Office of the Dean of Students for Student Affairs and Assistant Dean of Students.
 Resident students under partial suspension may be allowed to attend classes and use the residence hall and cafeteria.

-2. Total Suspension
+- Total Suspension